Rights Respecting School

 Saltley Academy is a Rights Respecting School: Since 2019 Saltley Academy has been officially recognised by UNICEF as a Gold ‘Rights Aware School’.
 In 2016, we were the first Birmingham secondary school to receive the silver award.
-We are currently undergoing an assessment for the re-accreditation of the Gold award (summer 2021).
+In summer 2021, The Academy was assessed again by UNICEF and we are extremely pleased to announce we have retained the Gold Award (one of a very few schools in the West Midlands to achieve Gold re-accreditation!).

 It means that our students understand their rights and their need to respect the rights of others.